 Dr. Goldstein generally accepts one PhD student every other year, one JD/PhD student every other year, and one master's student annually.

-Dr. Goldstein will be accepting applications for a JD/PhD student and a master's student for Fall 2016.
-She will not be accepting a PhD student for Fall 2016.
+Dr. Goldstein will be accepting applications for JD/PhD students for Fall 2018.

 More information for prospective students is available here.